jasonhanks/k8v/etc/usage.md

                 colorize the output; SCHEME can be 'default' (default if omitted), or 'none' for no color output

         -o, --output=TYPE
-                output mode used to display matching resources; TYPE can be 'wide' (default if omitted), 'brief' for list of resource, or 'json' for full information
+                output mode used to display matching resources; TYPE can be 'wide' (default if omitted), 'brief' for list of resource, 'json' or 'pickle' for full resource information

         -f, --file
                 specify a filename to be used for output (STDOUT if omitted)